foxanna/flutter_theme_workshop/workshop/02_themedata/instructions.md

 )
 ```

-In fact, under the hood, the `MaterialApp` widget passes the given `theme` value to the inner `Theme` widget, which wraps the application navigator.
+In fact, under the hood, the `MaterialApp` widget passes the given `theme` value to the inner `Theme` widget, which wraps all application screens.

 It's worth mentioning that if no `theme` value is provided to `MaterialApp` widget, the default `ThemeData.light()` is used.
 That is why the three buttons were blue without any customization.